syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ## Setting a position for labels

-  The `Labels` can be placed inside the scale, outside the scale, or on the scale using the following two ways:
+  The `Labels` can be placed inside the scale, outside the scale, or custom position using the following two ways:

-### LabelPosition
+### Inside or Outside label Position

-Placing the labels by selecting one of the options available in the [`LabelPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~LabelPosition.html) property.
+Placing the labels inside or outside the scale by selecting the [`LabelPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~LabelPosition.html) property is `Inside` or `Outside`.
 Please find the values available in `LabelPosition` property below.

 1. Inside (Default)